Yod Pointing to the Sun: Solar Apex Meaning

 Why the Sun at an apex feels identity-shaking

 The Sun represents conscious identity, willed purpose, and the visible center of the life.
-It is the anchor most natives return to when asked who they are.
-A Yod apex on the Sun means the native keeps having to redraft that anchor in response to circumstances the two base planets are generating.
+It is the anchor many people return to when asked who they are.
+A Yod apex on the Sun can describe a need to redraft that anchor in response to circumstances the two base planets are generating.

 The iterative-identity strategy